 A Placebo Effect or Real Results?

-The Purpose of a Placebo Test is to find Consistent Results
+The Scientific Model is Used to Gauge Consistent Results

 OK, so call this Anecdotal evidence.
 Call it circumstantial, call it a fluke, call it whatever you like, but a “placebo effect”?
 Really Doc?

 The Scientific Model can be defined in one aspect as repeating the same experiment over and over, and gauging similar (predictable) results.
 Isn’t that what we do every single day?